pieter-van-prooijen/mongo-db-object-factory/README.md

 The Mongo driver library and this factory class should be on the tomcat container classpath, by putting them in the $CATALINA_BASE/lib directory.

-The context.xml can have following form:
+The context.xml file can have following form:

     <?xml version='1.0' encoding='utf-8'?>
     <Context>